RandomDude1297/Zaltys-Location-Generator/README.md

 The PC release contains a extra zip with the executable java file, an exe and the jdk folder for the exe and an extra zip with the code. https://github.com/RandomDude1297/Zaltys-Location-Generator/releases/tag/PC

-The PC branch only contains the java code.